IRCC updates: Frequently Asked Questions

 The impacts of the September 18 announcement will depend on when you applied for your study permit, as well as your program and field of study.

-If you apply for your study permit before November 1, 2024: Your PGWP eligibility will not be impacted, regardless of your program or field of study.
+If you applied for your study permit before November 1, 2024: Your PGWP eligibility will not be impacted, regardless of your program or field of study.
 Please note that you must still meet all other PGWP eligibility criteria (including the new language requirements, if you apply for a PGWP on or after November 1) to qualify.

 If you apply for your study permit on or after November 1, 2024: Your PGWP eligibility will depend on your program and field of study.